 Regional Community Scorecard

-Our Regional Community Scorecard features shared metrics that track the region’s progress toward each goal, with specific targets for improvement by 2030.
+Our Regional Community Scorecard features measurable economic, societal, and environmental goals for our Northwest Lower Michigan region, with specific targets for improvement by 2030.
 The Scorecard measures and monitors change in the areas that matter most, emphasizing shared accountability and transparent communication along the way.

 How to Use the Scorecard

-Scorecard Terminology:
+Scorecard Terminology

-Objective – How we will measure progress toward our vision.
+• Objective – How we will measure progress toward our vision.

-Target – The specific and measurable long term goal.
+• Target – The specific and measurable long term goal.

-Key Indicator – A shorter-term target to measure progress toward our target and vision.
+• Key Indicator – A shorter-term target to measure progress toward our target and vision.

-Scorecard Navigation:
+Scorecard Navigation

-1. Select a category—Economic, Societal, or Environmental—using the + or – to expand and collapse each category.
+1. Select a category (Economic, Societal, or Environmental) using the + or – to expand and collapse each category.

 2. Explore each vision, objective, target, and key indicator.

 The Scorecard is updated on an annual basis.
-To see progress toward our shared goals, reference the color coded bar above each objective.
+To see progress toward our shared goals, please reference the color coded bar above each objective.

-Yellow – Reflects no change
+• Yellow – Reflects no change from the baseline data

-Red – Reflects a worsening trend
+• Red – Reflects a negative trend away from goals

 How are we doing?